A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Experimental Results and Discussion

 To illustrate the effectiveness of the proposed S$^2$Fin, we have conducted a comparative analysis with seven state-of-the-art multimodal classification models.
 FusAtNet utilizes a self-attention mechanism to extract spectral features and employs a cross-modality attention mechanism to extract spatial features from multimodal data for land-cover classification.
 AsyFFNet has crafted an asymmetric neural network with weight-sharing residual blocks for multimodal feature extraction and introduced a channel exchange mechanism and sparse constraints for feature fusion.
 Furthermore, we have selected five methods that concentrate on global and local multimodal features.
 Fusion-HCT and MACN integrate CNNs and transformers to capture both local and global features, introducing innovative attention mechanisms for multimodal feature fusion.
 CALC fuses high-order semantic and complementary information for accurate classification.
 UACL is based on a contrastive learning strategy to access reliable multimodal samples.
 NCGLF enhances CNN and transformer structures with structural information learning and invertible neural networks.
 MSFMamba utilizes multiscale feature fusion state space model to extract multisource information.

-The performance of the aforementioned classification methods on the four considered datasets is summarized in Tables \ref{Table8}-\ref{Table10}.
-For a qualitative comparison, the respective classification maps of some methods are depicted in Figs. \ref{fig9}-\ref{fig12}.
-The model is designed to extract fine-grained and discriminative features, so that it can classify better even with a limited number of labeled training samples.
-To verify the effect of the model under different numbers of training samples, we conducted experiments with 5, 10 and 15 labeled samples for each class.
-The classification results of each method on the available labeled samples are shown in Fig. \ref{fig13}.
-Drawing from these outcomes, the following conclusions can be inferred.
+The hyperparameters of the comparative experiments followed those in the original paper, and the same random seeds are used.
+The performance of these methods is summarized in Tables \ref{Table8}-\ref{Table10}.
+The following conclusions can be inferred.

 \begin{enumerate}

 \item Overall, advanced approaches which prioritize the integration of global and local features for multimodal data fusion demonstrate excellent classification performance.
 These approaches tend to outperform those that focus solely on attention mechanisms and network architectures.
 Meanwhile, these methods exhibit consistent performance across various datasets, attributed to their diverse strategies for fusing global and local information.